avalanche-foundation/ACPs/ACPs/41-remove-pending-stakers.md

 Modifying the state transition of a transaction type is an execution change and requires a mandatory upgrade for activation.
 Implementors must take care to not alter the execution behavior prior to activation.
 This ACP only details the new state transition.

 Current wallet implementations will continue to work as-is post-activation of this ACP since no transaction formats are modified or added.
-Wallet implementations may run into issues with their txs being rejected as a result of this ACP if `EndTime >= CurrentChainTime + MaxStakeDuration`. `CurrentChainTime` is guaratanteed to be >= the latest block timestamp on the P-chain.
+Wallet implementations may run into issues with their txs being rejected as a result of this ACP if `EndTime >= CurrentChainTime + MaxStakeDuration`. `CurrentChainTime` is guaranteed to be >= the latest block timestamp on the P-chain.

 ## Reference Implementation